19/05/2024

 Your policy/strategy

-You have a policy or strategy for consultation with employees about gender equality | NO |
+You have a policy or strategy for consultation with employees about gender equality | YES |

-You have consulted with employees on issues concerning gender equality in your workplace during the reporting period | NO |
+You have consulted with employees on issues concerning gender equality in your workplace during the reporting period | YES |

 Many organisations find employee network groups, which bring employees with shared characteristics such as gender, race, cultural heritage, sexual orientation, age and disability together, provide valuable insights on workplace gender equality.
 They can also act as a sounding board for testing and improving proposed strategies and interventions.